 - Preferably 2 x A levels or equivalent

 - Have a valid EASA class 1 medical certificate - for a full list of medical test centres, further information and bookings, please visit: www.caa.co.uk

 All students are expected to have a good level of English language, writing and comprehension.
 Overseas students must have English language competence of Level B1 of the Common European Framework of Reference Languages (CEFR) or Level 4 of the International Civil Aviation Organisation.

 How can I be sure I have what it takes to complete the training to become an airline pilot?

 If you're not certain whether you will be able to complete your ATPL training and become an airline pilot, there are independent tests available.
-The Honourable Company of Air Pilots offer aptitude tests for those unsure whether they have the potential to succeed in professional flying.
+The Honourable Company of Air Pilots offer an aptitude test for those who are unsure whether they have the potential to succeed in professional flying.

-The company's popular pilot assessments are carried out at RAF Cranwell (in Lincolnshire) and are designed for those with little or no flying experience.
-As part of the assessment, candidates have an individual de-briefing to discuss the scores achieved and what they mean.
+The pilot assessments are carried out at RAF Cranwell (in Lincolnshire) and are designed for those with little or no flying experience.
+As part of the assessment, candidates have an individual debriefing to discuss the scores achieved and what they mean.
 They also offer the opportunity to talk to current or former professional, pilots about a career in aviation.

 Over 1400 candidates have taken these aptitude assessments which offer a very good indication of a candidate’s innate ability to become a successful pilot.